jove4015/clever-frog/PROMPTS.md

 - Instead of a green search button, I would like to use an SVG icon button that's attached to the right edge of the input.
 Here is the SVG to use:  <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 256 256"><rect width="256" height="256" fill="none"/><circle cx="112" cy="112" r="80" fill="none" stroke="currentColor" stroke-linecap="round" stroke-linejoin="round" stroke-width="16"/><line x1="168.57" y1="168.57" x2="224" y2="224" fill="none" stroke="currentColor" stroke-linecap="round" stroke-linejoin="round" stroke-width="16"/></svg>
 - In the zod parser, we assume that average_rating is always a string, but sometimes it's an object more like this: {"_":"0.0","$":{"type":"float"}}.
 Please update the zod parser to allow for either version and then update the conversion code to pull out the rating from inside the object if the object version is provided.
 - For me, the fonts are overall just too large.
 Can we reduce the font size, using 1 em for the title text and 0.5em for the remaining text, with half the line spacing that we currently see?
+- Let's align the text so that it's always flush with the top of the book's image.
+Also, can we update it to hide the "Published in...." if a publish year is not provided?
+- Great!
+For our next trick, we need to add pagination to our app.
+Once a user executes a search and the search bar moves to the top left, you should see pagination buttons on the top right.
+You should see a Back and Next button.
+If you're on the first page, the Back button should be hidden.
+If you're on the last page of results, the Next button should be hidden.
+- Now let's use icon buttons instead of those green buttons for the pagination.
+Here is the SVG for the back button: <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 256 256"><rect width="256" height="256" fill="none"/><polyline points="160 208 80 128 160 48" fill="none" stroke="currentColor" stroke-linecap="round" stroke-linejoin="round" stroke-width="16"/></svg>.
+Here is the SVG for the next button:  <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 256 256"><rect width="256" height="256" fill="none"/><polyline points="160 208 80 128 160 48" fill="none" stroke="currentColor" stroke-linecap="round" stroke-linejoin="round" stroke-width="16"/></svg>
+- Now I'd like to add more context to the pagination.
+Between the back and next button, I want to add text (always displayed) that says Page X of Y, where X is the current page and Y is the total number of pages.
+- OK.
+We are looking good.
+Now when someone enters a bad search that returns no results, the UI doesn't respond well.
+I'd like to add handling to show a friendly error message like "No books were found, please try a different search!".
+In this case, the pagination should not appear and the search bar should stay centered on screen waiting for the next search request.
+- Now, here's one more fun edge case.
+If the goodreads API returns exactly one book, this fails right now, because instead of an array, results.work contains just one goodreadsWorkSchema object.
+Can we add handling for this third possibility?
+Also - before you make your changes, I've already added handling for yet another case, which is where results is just a string (this is when no results at all are returned).
+Please also preserve that handling that I've already added.
+- Great.
+As one last bit of finesse, I'd like to show progress while a network request is in progress.
+Right now, when you execute a new search or go to the next page, it clears out the existing books immediately and then leaves the page blank briefly before the next results come back.
+Instead of doing that, I would like to leave the current results displayed until new results are ready to be displayed - only hiding the results if no results come back in the new request.
+I would also like to have a spinner displayed either (a) to the right of the search box, or (b) on the top right of the screen, if hasResults is true.

+## Final Stats

+> Agent powering down.
+Goodbye!
+> Interaction Summary
+> Tool Calls:                 95 ( ✔ 93 ✖ 2 )
+> Success Rate:               97.9%
+> User Agreement:             96.2% (53 reviewed)
+> Performance
+> Wall Time:                  1h 51m 11s
+> Agent Active:               35m 32s
+> » API Time:                 23m 20s (65.7%)
+> » Tool Time:                12m 12s (34.3%)
+> Model Usage                  Reqs   Input Tokens  Output Tokens
+> ───────────────────────────────────────────────────────────────
+> gemini-2.5-pro                117      6,854,646         96,725
+> Savings Highlight: 5,692,025 (83.0%) of input tokens were served from the cache, reducing costs.